backstage/backstage/.changeset/pink-jeans-fail.md

 There are following components"

 - **score board**: overview of scored & reviewed systems
-- **score card**: infocard in catalog to see detailed scoring for each system
+- **score card**: info card in catalog to see detailed scoring for each system

-There is also a suggested review process, presentation and an Azure DevOps integration pipeline with Sharepoint list "Selfassessment" form.
+There is also a suggested review process, presentation and an Azure DevOps integration pipeline with Sharepoint list "Self assessment" form.

 More info: [README](https://github.com/backstage/backstage/tree/master/plugins/score-card).